HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 * Main
    * Has the main() method and creates different Panels (JPanel, OptionPanel).
 * Maze
-   * represents the maze and has the walls, creatures(enemies), and player.
-Add things(players, enemies, etc) to the maze, and call draw for each one.
+   * has an ArrayList<Shape> obstacles representing the walls of the maze
+   * has an ArrayList<Creatures> that hold all the Enemies that spawn on that particular maze
+   * Can access every Creature in the current maze to access that Creature’s act(), draw(), and other methods
+   * When calling a Creature’s act() method, you can pass in the current Maze’s obstacles
+* Creature
+   * Superclass of moving entities in the game including enemy and player, includes methods for collisions of other creatures and walls.
 * Player
-   * Represents the character that the player controls
+   * Represents the character that the player controls.
+Is a Subclass of Creature
 * Enemy
-   * Represents the superclass of enemies that have a move speed, health,
+   * Represents the superclass of enemies that have a move speed, health.
+Subclass of Creature
-* Hitbox
+* TimingTrap
-   * Represents the physical space an entity takes up.
-Methods in hitbox will be used for collisions.
+   * Enemy that attacks with spikes every couple seconds appearing in a set location on the floor
 * Ability/tool
    * Represents the superclass of items that can be picked up in the maze to boost the player or give players the skill to do something.
 Subclasses would include the specific ability to power up
+* FireAblility
+   * Basic attack ability that shoots individual flames
+* Heal
+   * Adds a certain amount of of health to the player
+* Invisibility
+   * Grants temporary invisibility to the player
 * DrawingSurface
    * Draws everything on the screen and has the maze and entities on the screen
 * MovingImage
    * Represent a moving image and allows us to use a image as the player
 * OptionPanel
    * Creates a button for player to access options and menu
+* Hitbox
+   * Square around the images for detecting collisions